dushimsam/GSoC-23/README.md

      I improved the configuration of the REST APIs to accommodate FOssology API Version 2.
 This enhancement ensured compatibility with future versions and streamlined the process of incorporating upcoming changes.

-Let's dive into each category in details to showcase all the contributions with the corresponding tests in screenshots where possible and the respective links to the Pull requests.
+Let's dive deep into each category in more details to showcase all the contributions with the corresponding tests in screenshots where applicable, and the respective links to the Pull requests.

 ##  License File View Management :sparkles: